 - Carefully insert a stick into each wedge.

-- Place Kraft Caramels into a small stockpot and heat with the water until smooth and creamy.
+- Place Kraft Caramels into a small stockpot and heat with the water until smooth and creamy stirring constantly over medium heat.

-- Dip each apple into the caramel and place on a wax paper lined baking tray.
+- Dip each apple slice into the caramel and place on a wax/ parchment paper-lined baking tray.
+Chill slices in the refrigerator until caramel is set.

 - In a microwave safe bowl, melt the white BAKER's Chocolate for 30 seconds and then 10 second intervals until smooth and creamy.

-- Dip wedge half way into chocolate and then coat them with Halloween sprinkles or Planter's Peanuts.
+- Dip apple wedges half way into chocolate and then coat them with Halloween sprinkles, or nuts.

 They should be eaten right away.
 The apple turns color and leaks the juices.
 I say, 24 hours for best taste.
 Thank you, for stopping by!